 The journey of renewing our minds is a process.
-It won’t occur in a single sit down.
-It can’t even be complete in a handful of once-in-a-while moments with Jesus.
+It doesn’t occur in a moment or two.
+It takes consistent, season-after-season moments with Jesus.
 Nonetheless, it is one of the most beautiful parts of our journey with Him.

 Spending time renewing our minds in God’s Word helps us grow in faith, hope and love.
 As we grow closer to God through His Word, we will experience transformation.
 And we all need and desire that in areas of our lives which need what only Father God can provide: True identity, perfect love and freedom from fear.

 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

 Our Father wants to repair every wrong mindset and remove every lie.
 He wants to transform our perspective toward ourselves, others and the world.
 He even wants to help us not be led by our emotions.
 This comes through time spent with Him in worship, prayer, and meditating on His Word.

 What is meditation on the Word?
 This type of meditation is not like the kind of meditating the world and other spiritualities call it.
 Campbell McAlpine says,